robinbb/blog/src/hugo/content/blog/tip-coaching-means-giving-less-advice.md

 If there are many behaviour changes that you rapidly need from a given team member, then give more frequent coaching.

-Giving few pieces of advice allows the employee to focus on the desired behaviour changes and to succeed at them.
+Giving fewer pieces of advice allows the employee to focus on the desired behaviour changes and to succeed at them.
 They feel successful.
 Subsequent coaching sessions begin with a history of success.